-Ms. Ravi is a Senior Analyst at the Johns Hopkins Center for Health Security and Visiting Faculty at the Johns Hopkins Bloomberg School of Public Health.
+Ms. Ravi is Senior Analyst at the Johns Hopkins Center for Health Security and Visiting Faculty at the Johns Hopkins Bloomberg School of Public Health.
 She is an Associate Editor of the peer-reviewed journal Health Security (formerly Biosecurity and Bioterrorism) and Editor of Preparedness Pulsepoints, a weekly news brief covering federal action in health security.
-Her primary research interests include global health systems, infectious disease emergencies, responses to humanitarian crises, and the intersections between health, security, and human rights.
+Her primary research interests include global health security, health systems-strengthening, responses to humanitarian crises, and intersections between health, security, and development.

 Ms. Ravi’s work focuses on understanding and improving public health and healthcare responses to a range of threats.
 She is involved with Center projects examining national, state, and local preparedness for epidemics, response and recovery challenges associated with catastrophes, and the health security implications of emerging technologies.
 Ms. Ravi has also contributed to a number of the Center’s globally focused efforts.
 Between 2014 and 2016, she helped plan the first ever strategic dialogues on biosecurity policy between the United States and partners in Singapore, Malaysia, Indonesia, and India.
 She has also led independent research on healthcare delivery during conflict, applications of mobile technologies and telemedicine during emergencies, the sociocultural dimensions of disease outbreaks, and connections between health security threats and development challenges.